-However, the attributes cannot be modified when the control mode is "remote."
-The modification is not possible when the write inhibit setting is ON, either.
+However, the attributes cannot be modified when the write inhibit setting is ON.
 Proceed as follows after setting the write inhibit setting to OFF.

-1 Rotate the MULTI CONTROL knob to select the item.
+Rotate the MULTI CONTROL knob to select the item.

 The F2 (SELECT) button is enabled when you select an item that can be modified (title, ID, administrator data, and write inhibit setting).